388 W. Clay

 Entrepreneur Fab Lab

-Beginning 2018, the Downtown Center will include the Muskegon Fabrication (Fab) Lab, a dynamic environment for entrepreneurs of all ages to bring their ideas to life.
+Beginning 2018, the Downtown Center will include the Lakeshore Fabrication (Fab) Lab, a dynamic environment for entrepreneurs of all ages to bring their ideas to life.
 CAD stations, 3D printers, robotics, laser etching, production machining, and much more will be available on a membership and materials basis.
 Connected to the Global Fab Lab network, it will be possible to tap into ideas and help worldwide.

 Naming Opportunities Still Available!